 The principle of making a hollandaise sauce is to create an emulsion of egg yolks and butter.

-Out of the basic hollandaise sauce you can make lots of different derivatives including:
+Using of the basic hollandaise sauce you can make lots of other sauces including:

 - Bearnaise – add tarragon to the hollandaise

 - Maltaise– add the juice of blood orange

 - Choron – a variation of béarnaise without tarragon or chervil, plus added tomato purée or tomato juice

 - Paloise – is a version of béarnaise with substituted for tarragon

 - Create a ban marie by placing a large bowl over a saucepan of simmering water, making sure that the bowl is not in contact with the water.